 Executive Head Chef - Sushi

-His modesty and hard work started paying off when only six months into working, his close observation of the sushi chefs and their skills piqued his interest, and he was offered an opportunity to become a chef himself.
-After displaying his potential, his natural skill was honed under the apprenticeship of owner/chef, Jimmy.
-Ming quickly learned and mastered the basics, and at 21, became head chef at Fuji 1546.
+His modesty and hard work paid off when, only six months into his employment, he was offered an opportunity to become a sushi chef.
+After displaying large potential, his natural skill was honed under the apprenticeship of Chef Jimmy.
+Ming quickly learned and mastered the basics, and at twenty-one became Head Chef at Fuji 1546.

-2014 marked the beginning of Chef Ming’s culinary accolades as he placed bronze in an American Culinary Federation endorsed competition in North Carolina 2 years in a row.
+2014 marked the beginning of Chef Ming’s culinary accolades as he placed bronze in an American Culinary Federation endorsed competition in North Carolina two years in a row.
 In 2015 alone, Chef Ming won first place in Kendall Square’s BYTEs competition, Assembly Row’s Chowdah Pot, QCAP’s Best Chef Competition, and Taste of South Shore’s People’s Choice.

 Over the years, Ming has developed a fusion Japanese style of cooking that bleeds through his creative and unique menu items.
 He has continued to reinvent himself as a chef and hopes to one day become the next Iron Chef.